Budyonnovsk hospital hostage crisis: Resolution of the crisis

 The agreement resulted in the release of 350 additional hostages.
-Yeltsin meanwhile had gone to the summit of the G8 in Canada.
-After meeting with Yeltsin, the Group of Eight condemned violence on both sides of the Chechen conflict.
-When asked about the crisis by a journalist, Yeltsin denounced the rebels as ″horrible bandits with black bands on their foreheads″ (″Это оголтелые бандиты, понимаешь, с чёрными повязками″).
+Yeltsin, meanwhile, had gone to the G7 summit in Canada.
+After meeting with Yeltsin, the Group of Seven condemned violence on both sides of the Chechen conflict.
+When asked about the crisis by a journalist, Yeltsin denounced the rebels as "horrible bandits with black bands on their foreheads" ("Это оголтелые бандиты, понимаешь, с чёрными повязками").

-On 19 June, all remaining hostages were released.
-Basayev's group, along with a group of over 100 volunteer hostages (16 journalists, nine State Duma deputies including Kovalev, Oleg Orlov, Mikhail Molostvov, Aleksandr Osovtsov, Valeriy Borshchev, Yuliy Rybakov and Viktor Borodin, and numerous other government officials, medical workers, and previously released hostages) boarded six buses and traveled to Chechnya through North Ossetia and Dagestan.
-Despite a rogue plot by interior ministry general Anatoly Kulikov to eliminate Basayev in an ambush at the blocked Chechen border, the bus convoy eventually reached the Chechen settlement of Zandak near the border with Dagestan.
-The volunteer hostages were then released, while Basayev, accompanied by some of the journalists, went on to the southern Chechen village of Dargo, Vedensky District, where he was welcomed as a hero.
+On 19 June, the remaining hostages were released, though some remained as volunteer hostages to guarantee the safe passage of Basayev's group.
+There were more than one hundred such volunteers, (Note: During the withdrawal, each of the rebels was accompanied by a "volunteer" hostage shackled to them by the wrist.) including sixteen journalists, nine State Duma deputies (including Kovalev, Oleg Orlov, Mikhail Molostvov, Aleksandr Osovtsov, Valeriy Borshchev, Yuliy Rybakov and Viktor Borodin) and numerous other government officials and medical workers.
+Together, they boarded six buses and traveled to Chechnya through North Ossetia and Dagestan.
+Despite a rogue plot by interior ministry general Anatoly Kulikov to eliminate Basayev in an ambush at the Chechen border, the bus convoy reached the Chechen settlement of Zandak near the border with Dagestan.
+The volunteer hostages were then released, while Basayev, accompanied by some of the journalists, went on to the southern Chechen village of Dargo, Vedensky District.

 Casualties and damage

 According to official figures, at least 129 people were killed and 415 were injured (including 18 who later died of their wounds) as a result of the attack.
 One official death toll included 105 civilians, 11 police and at least 14 military fatalities.
 However, according to an independent estimate, as many as 166 hostages were killed and 541 injured in the special forces assault on the hospital.
 A report submitted by Russia to the Council of Europe stated that a total of 130 civilians, 18 policemen, and 17 soldiers had been killed, and more than 400 people had been wounded.
-Of Basayev's forces, 11 men were killed and one went missing; most of the bodies were eventually returned to Chechnya in a refrigerator truck.
+Of Basayev's forces, 11 men were killed and one went missing; most of the bodies were returned to Chechnya.

 Over 160 buildings in the town were destroyed or damaged during the crisis, including 54 municipal buildings and 110 private houses.
 Many of the former hostages suffered psychological trauma and were treated at a special facility in Budyonnovsk.